 - Use glue to affix glitter, jewels, beads or twine (optional).

 Put on some music—check out Ghanian drummer Emmanuel Nii Bortey Annang, owner of South Rhythm African Drumming in Colorado Springs.
 On Facebook @soulrhythmafricandrumming and YouTube at Soul Rhythm African Drumming.

 Denver’s Five Points neighborhood is a gathering spot for Kwanzaa celebrations each year.
 Community members gather around the Kinara at night to share in traditions and reflect on the lives of Black people.
-According to Norris, the gathering may still take place with social distancing or online.
-Follow Brother Jeff’s Cultural Center, Denver Urban Spectrum, or Cleo Parker Robinson Dance for news about Kwanzaa in Denver this year.
+Follow Brother Jeff’s Cultural Center and Denver Urban Spectrum for news about Kwanzaa in Denver this year.